EssamWisam/Sentiment-Classification-Arabic-COVID-Tweets/README.md

 </tr>
 </table>

 The figures severely drop if class weighting is ignored.
+For more details check Report.pdf

 ## Running the Project 🚀